 He comes in late that night and takes the glasses off her nose, turns off the light.
 When they wake the next morning, it is later than it should be.
 They drive to the airport through blazing hot light – hurriedly and quietly, and return the car.
 They wait patiently to board the plane, sitting on the tarmac till night falls and then lift up over the water to cross the ocean, follow the coast lined with tiny sparks of light to land in a dark quiet town, their own strange land, their home.

-She thinks of the blue, the edge, the white church, and the paniolos on their horses, disappearing into the green.
+She thinks of the white church.
+The paniolos on their horses, disappearing into the green.
 It’s a delicate thing you know, to be safe.
 Tell me we’re safe, she thinks.
 Tell me we’ve nothing to fear.